dariosharp/selfCloudTips/file-system/README.md

 ```
 I suggest reviewing the default cron jobs.
 When I installed the ZFS tools, the cron jobs were automatically updated to include tasks such as scrubbing, trimming, and snapshotting.
 I have removed all of them.

-### How I handle the snapshotting:
+### How I Handle Snapshotting and Backups in Case of HDD Failure:
 Snapshots in ZFS are used to restore a previous file system state and to export data.
-Snapshots can be added and removed without any issues.
+They can be added and removed without any issues.
 I take snapshots every month to maintain a partial history in case of failure.

-Moreover, to increase the reliability of the data, I back up the snapshots to the cloud.
+Additionally, to enhance data reliability, snapshots can be used to back up all the data to another device.
+I also back up the snapshots to the cloud to safeguard against the failure of both hard drives.

 To automate monthly snapshots, I created a script in `/etc/cron.monthly`: